 The heart of the town of Boulder is the creeks that rush down from the high peaks cutting deep ravines in the sandstone of the Flatirons before running into the broad valleys of the Colorado Piedmont.
 These rocky streams make for ideal trout fishing, though it’s not always easy.
 This is adventure angling for serious fly casters — you will need to be cognizant of patterns, nymph like a ninja, cast to small pockets in swift water, and have the agility to scramble over rocks and wade fast water.
 But, hey, that’s what makes it fun.

-Past town, you will find plenty of spots to stalk browns and rainbows along the higher sections of Boulder Creek.
+In town, you'll have easy access to this rainbow trout-rich waterway that runs down from Boulder Canyon, through downtown and east to the plains.
+You will find plenty of spots to stalk browns and rainbows along the higher sections of Boulder Creek in Boulder Canyon.
 Dry droppers are usually the ticket here, giving you the chance to test the bottom and top water simultaneously.
 Construction has been ongoing in the canyon so check current road conditions and plan for the possibilities of stopped traffic and closed parking spots.

 The roaring mountain stream at Walker Ranch feels far from the crowds of town and offers up plenty of trout for those willing to hike down the banks here.
 The fishing is not easy, but the spot itself is worth the effort and it’s a beautiful location to draw up rainbows on dry flies or cast a tenkara rod.